vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 47-72, q. by KKV 103-107, HV 760-763, KR 417-419.
 Sāntā-caturthi-4th tithi of M. śu. is called Sāntā; fast on it

-and worship Ganesa; tithivrata; Ganesa; homa; naivedya of boiled rice full of ghee and jaggery and salt; bath, gifts, offerings made on this yield a thousand times more reward
+and worship Gaṇeśa; tithivrata; Gaṇeśa; homa; naivedya of boiled rice full of ghee and jaggery and salt; bath, gifts, offerings made on this yield a thousand times more reward

 than ordinarily; HV I. 513-514 (from Bhav.
 I. 31.
 6-10). Śānti-pañcami-on 5th tithi of Bh. draw with black and other